BlkInData/blkindata.github.io/content/home/featured.md

 headless: true

 # Order that this section appears on the page.
-weight: 80
+weight: 35

-title: Featured Publications
+title: ""
 subtitle: ""

 content:
   # Page type to display.
 E.g. post, talk, publication...
-  page_type: publication
+  page_type: talk
   # Choose how much pages you would like to display (0 = all pages)
-  count: 0
+  count: 1
   # Filter on criteria
   filters:
     author: ""